-INSPECTION CRITERIA: MAINTENANCE CRITERIA: 1.
-Provide appropriate traffic control where necessary and all other required safety equipment.
+- 1. Provide appropriate traffic control where necessary and all other required safety equipment.
 Insure personnel are properly trained on the use of equipment and safety procedures.

-1. Provide appropriate traffic control where necessary and all other required safety equipment.
-Insure personnel are properly trained on the use of equipment and safety procedures.
-2. 3.
-The structural components of the outfalls are inspected to ensure flow conveyance and functionality.
-The outfall site is inspected for signs of: A. Sediment accumulation and localized erosion.
-B. Exposed soil material with no vegetative cover.
-3. outfall.
-If repairs and/or maintenance are required, record the condition and transfer to the Street Maintenance asset management system for prioritization and scheduling.
-4. Evidence of illicit discharges should be checked during dry weather conditions and may include the following items: Odor Color Clarity Floatables Deposits/stains Vegetation condition Structural condition 4.
-Repair rock or rip rap used for energy dissipation at outfall.
-Vegetate to re-establish cover.
-5. biology If the Outfall cannot be inspected or maintained the record will indicate one or more of the following; Could not locate.
-Defective or non-compliant construction.
-Obstructed or no access to outfall.
-Unsafe conditions.
-INS PECTION SCHEDULE: MA AINTENANCE SCHEDULE: Ea ch outfall is inspected annually.
-Ma aintenance is performed as identified during inspections.
+- 2. Check for litter, rubbish, and debris around the outfall area.

+- 3. The structural components of the outfalls are inspected to ensure flow conveyance and functionality.
+The outfall site is inspected for signs of:

+- A. Sediment accumulation and localized erosion.

+- B. Exposed soil material with no vegetative cover.

+- 4. Evidence of illicit discharges should be checked during dry weather conditions and may include the following items:

+- Odor

+- Color

+- Clarity

+- Floatables

+- Deposits/stains

+- Vegetation condition

+- Structural condition

+- Biology

+- 5. If the Outfall cannot be inspected or maintained the record will indicate one or more of the following;

+- Could not locate.

+- Defective or non-compliant construction.

+- Obstructed or no access to outfall.

+- Unsafe conditions.

+Each outfall is inspected annually.